 So there it is.
 That feels better.
 That’s the awful truth.
 Big Noel’s real name should be Tiny Tim.
 I’m small, I’m alone and I’m happy.

+Are you working from home?
 Do you have anything to get off your chest?